 You cannot connect two subwoofers wirelessly to the soundbar using Bluetooth.
 One must be associated with cables.
 If they are from the same manufacturer, it is always a plus.
 To connect to the other soundbar, both must have RCA outputs.

-In conclusion, the Samsung q80r soundbar provides a clear and crisp sound that is amazing.
+In conclusion, the Samsung HW q80r provides a clear and crisp sound that is amazing.
 A 5.1 channel soundbar is genuinely needed in every home.
-It offers the excellent sound quality, affordable price, and is easy to use.
+It offers excellent sound quality, affordable price, and is easy to use.
 The fact that it is a 3D product makes it worth buying.
-The Samsung q80r soundbar is a quality device that can deliver precise and crisp sound.
+The Samsung HW q80r is a quality device that can deliver precise and crisp sound.

-Thank you for taking the time to read this Samsung Q80R soundbar review.
+Thank you for taking the time to read this Samsung HW Q80R soundbar reviews.
 Please leave them below in the comments section if you have any questions.